 There are luxury-style hotels with marina and beach views, a hostel with its own private beach, and lots of Airbnb options.
 With the multiple ferry times, you can access the Island for at least 9 hours of fun and exploration.

 The beaches and water activities are always on offer with any Queensland Island you visit.
-However, Magnetic Island does contain a few different hiking trails and uniquely one that explores WWII remnants and sees the local koala Wildlife.
+However, Magnetic Island does contain a few different hiking trails and uniquely one that explores WWII remnants and sees the local koala Wildlife, making it a perfect Queensland Island for a weekend trip.
 Additionally, every evening the allied rock wallabies start jumping around at Geoffrey’s Bay, which makes for an exciting display to see in the wild.

-I hope this helps you plan your next trip to any of the Queensland Islands available when visiting Australia.
+I hope this helps you plan which Queensland Islands to visit for a weekend when traveling Australia.
 I’m sure there is one suited just for you, and you won’t regret your visit.

 About the author